hughbarney/femto/docs/flisp.md

 Implement `(type «object»)` returning symbols for each type in C and implement individual type checking predicates in Lisp.

-Make loop programming easier, by any combination of:
+loop programming is availble via the labelled let macro.
+It could made easier, by any combination of:

 - iota
-- apply/funcall
-- labelled let
 - loop/while/for macro
 - Demoing hand crafted loops including breaking with throw.

-apply/funcall should be implemented anyway, probably only one of them as special form. identity/always/ignore should be added to one of the libraries.